AxaliaN/AxTvDb-Doctrine/README.md

 AxTvDb-Doctrine
 ===============

-Doctrine entities for use with AxTvDb
+Doctrine entities for use with AxTvDb.
+This is a WIP.